whastings/devnotes/topics/css.md

     * But if you give the grid container a height greater than all its items, they'll grow to take up the container's height
 * If you use `auto` on a row or column, its items will grow to the height or width of the content of the largest item

+#### Dynamically Sizing Tracks

+* `auto-fill` lets grid increase or decrease the number of columns or rows based on the space available
+  * It is passed as an argument to `repeat()`
+  * e.g. `grid-template-columns: repeat(auto-fill, 150px)` will create as many 150px wide columns as will fill the width of the grid container
+  * It causes the grid to respond to changes in viewport size
+* `auto-fit` is like `auto-fill`, but it will collapse any implicitly created columns
+* `minmax()` lets you dynamically size the width of a column
+  * It takes a minimum size arg and a maximum size arg
+    * A minimum pixel width and a maximum fractional width work well
+  * It is passed as an argument to `repeat()`
+  * e.g. `grid-template-columns: repeat(auto-fit, minmax(150px, 1fr))`
+    * This will cause each column to be the same size and grow to fill up all available space but not shrink below 150px
+    * You have to use `auto-fit`, as `auto-fill` won't grow the columns to take up all available space

 ### Sizing Grid Items

 * `grid-column` lets you control the column sizing of a grid item